Land Conservancy Staff

 Land Protection Specialist

 Originally from Johnstown, PA, Sarah came to WNY in 2017 because she wanted to help protect the world's largest freshwater system, the Great Lakes!
 Sarah received her bachelor’s degree from Lafayette College and attended graduate school at the American University of Paris where she obtained a M.A. in Communication and Civil Society focused on environmental communication.
 After graduating, Sarah worked in advertising on sustainability campaigns and then as a translator, living in France for a few years, until she decided to return to the United States to get a master’s degree from Vermont Law School in environmental law and policy.
 Her graduate work focused on land use practices to protect water resources.
 Prior to coming to the Land Conservancy, Sarah worked as a program manager at Buffalo Niagara Waterkeeper and before that was at the The New York State Pollution Prevention Institute (NYSP2I).
-Sarah enjoys time spent with her partner and pets, hiking, and time outdoors learning to garden.
+Sarah enjoys time spent with her partner, daughter, and pets, hiking and being outdoors.

 Erik is always asking questions in an effort to understand the relationships between flora, fauna, geology, and society that drive Western New York’s rich and diverse ecosystems.
 With a background ranging from forestry and pasture management to recycling education with the NYC Compost Project, he began working as an ecological consultant in 2017, surveying plant communities across the northeast for clients starting with NYC-based WildMetro before shifting back towards his home region of Chautauqua County.
 Erik came on board with the Land Conservancy to assist with The Riverline project and branched out from there.
 He’s grateful to be able to do so much more as a part of this team in the service of conservation and education.